ArduPilot/ardupilot_wiki/copter/source/docs/ac_tipsfornewpilots.rst

 monitoring methods to ensure that you always have enough power remaining to safely land your copter (and not ruin the battery).

--  The APM 2.5 power module and PX4 have Battery voltage monitoring built in.
+-  Ardupilot support Battery voltage monitoring.
 For more information, visit the :ref:`3DR Power Module for Measuring Voltage and Current <common-3dr-power-module>` page.
 -  You may also program your ESCs to use a slow or no cutoff at low voltages.
 -  For APM 2 or 2.5 without power module it is HIGHLY recommended you